Peer Support and Education for Adults

 - Bipolar/Depression is a 90-minute weekly support group for people who have bipolar disorder and/or depression.
 The group meets every Monday from 6:30-8pm.

-**The bipolar/depression group will not meet at the United Way Building on May 22, June 26, July 31, August 7, September 25, October 23, or November 20.
-Meetings on these dates will be at Trinity Lutheran Church in the Parish Hall (1904 Winnebago St.).
+**The bipolar/depression group will not meet at the United Way Building on November 20.
+It will now meet at Trinity Lutheran Church in the Parish Hall (1904 Winnebago St.).
 We apologize for any inconvenience.

 - Women's Anxiety/Depression is a 90-minute bi-monthly support group for women who experience anxiety/depression.
 The group meets the 1st and 3rd Wednesdays of each month from 6:30-8pm.